 There are many specific foods that help optimize blood flow, among them are cayenne, leafy greens, fatty fish, walnuts, berries, and pomegranate.
 Also, limit the amount of meat in your diet and eliminate saturated fats.
 Lower your sodium intake too.

 In addition, Include antioxidants and omega-3 fatty acids in your diet.
+You can do this by consuming fish such as tuna and salmon two to three times a week.

 Taking vitamins and supplements can help you get the nutrients you need to improve your circulation and overall vascular health as well.
 Focus on Vitamin E, B vitamins, and Iron supplements.